AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/99-summary.rst

 * **Methods**

-  * Just functions tied to a type
+  * Functions tied to a type
-  * They use the :rust:`self` receiver for ergonomic syntax
+  * Use the :rust:`self` receiver for ergonomic syntax
   * Static methods act like constructors or helpers
   * Syntax helps group functionality logically